 Password Generation SchemeYou have some algorithm where the the account provider name, some secret text, and maybe the username are combined to generate a password for an account.
 For instance, the common secret text might be "4secretthing", and you combine that with the first four letters of the account provider name such that your passwords will be "AM4secAZretthing", "EB4secAYretthing", "GO4secOGretthing", for Amazon, eBay, and Google, respectively.

 Simply put, this approach doesn't even work.
 You can not have a single scheme work across accounts or over time.
 Account providers have all sorts of password requirements that will contradict each other.
+There are multiple blogs web pages dedicated to the madness of various password requirements (one, two, three).
 The most notable example is some airlines and banks will give you a user id that is a number and let you choose a 4 digit PIN/password.
 Many of the following are from the results of a Google image search for "password requirements".

 - Provider 1